A blog is an essential tool for marketing your business, especially if you have a limited budget.

 Yes, blogging is hard work.
 However, more posts mean more visits — it’s just that simple.

-Once or twice a week is usually enough for most bloggers; don’t overwhelm your readers.
+In order to get more subscribers, once or twice a week is usually enough for most bloggers; don’t overwhelm your readers.
 Plus, don’t forget that you have to promote your blog and drive traffic!

 A pretty good balance for a successful blog is if you spend about 20% of your time creating content and 80% promoting it and sending traffic to it.